bitswarming/TweetVps/README.md

 # tweetvps
-Service for vps with listens for encypted commands to execute, from your twitter account
+Service for vps which listens for encypted commands to execute, from your twitter account